Agriculture Teacher: Education Requirements and Career Info

 Agriculture teachers who want to work on the college or professional level might have to complete a graduate education program.
 Some universities offer certificate programs in agricultural education for those who already possess a bachelor's degree in fields like agriculture, forestry or wildlife management.
 There also are master's programs in agricultural education, which include advanced study in areas such as agribusiness, agriculture ethics and agricultural technology.
 Master's programs in agriculture education often include teaching internships and may allow students to specialize in adult education, state extension programs or public education.

-According to the U.S. Bureau of Labor Statistics (BLS), employment of middle school technical and career education teachers, including agriculture teachers, is expected to grow at a rate of 9% between 2010 and 2020, while little or no job growth is expected for high school vocational teachers.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of both middle school and high school technical and career education teachers, including agriculture teachers, is expected to grow at a rate of 5% between 2012 and 2022.
 However, the National Association of Agricultural Educators indicated in 2013 that there was a nationwide shortage of educators specializing in agriculture, mainly at the high school level (www.naee.org).

-In 2012, the BLS reported that the median income for technical and career education teachers working at the high school level was $55,160.
-Postsecondary-level teachers of agricultural sciences earned a median salary of $80,490 per year; those teaching in junior colleges earned lower wages, averaging $56,690 annually in 2012.
+In 2013, the BLS reported that the median income for technical and career education teachers working at the high school level was $55,120, while middle school technical and career ed teachers earned a median of $54,270.
+Postsecondary-level teachers of agricultural sciences earned a median salary of $83,060 per year; those teaching in junior colleges earned lower wages, averaging $58,750 annually in 2013.

 Related to Agriculture Teacher: Education Requirements and Career Info